Morgan McSweeney: Director of Labour Together

-McSweeney became director of the think tank group Labour Together in 2017, reporting to a board that included Reed, Lisa Nandy, Jon Cruddas and Trevor Chinn, and also serving as company secretary.
+McSweeney is regarded as the leading architect of the think tank Labour Together.
+He became director in 2017, reporting to a board that included Reed, Lisa Nandy, Jon Cruddas and Trevor Chinn, and also serving as company secretary.
 As Labour Together director, he declared his aims to be "to move the Labour party from the hard left" and to "build a sustainable winning electoral coalition."

-Under his leadership, Labour Together worked on a potential replacement of then leader Jeremy Corbyn and reforms to prevent the left-wing of the Labour Party from regaining power.
-Through polling Labour membership, he determined that it would be possible to peel away the soft left, younger "idealists" of Labour from Corbyn's support base, eventually picking Keir Starmer to do so.
-As part of his strategy, he focused on preventing the growth of the newly founded left-wing news website The Canary among Labour members while building a close link between the mainstream centre-left newspaper The Guardian and Labour Together.
+Under his leadership, Labour Together worked on a strategy to remove Jeremy Corbyn from the party leadership and to institute reforms to Labour Party processes to prevent the left wing of the party from subsequently regaining the leadership.

+Through polling Labour membership, he determined that it would be possible to peel away the soft left, younger "idealists" of Labour from Corbyn's support base, eventually picking Keir Starmer as a suitable figure to replace Corbyn as leader.
 He composed a three-year plan for Starmer to become Prime Minister after taking control of the party, which involved first performing "immediate CPR" to reform the party's ranks (which included removing supporters of Corbyn and Scottish Labour leader Richard Leonard and excluding them from future leadership contests), then secondly becoming an effective opposition in parliament by directly attacking the Conservatives on their failures, and lastly winning power by outwitting the Conservatives on crime, defence and the economy.
 He was then recruited to run Starmer's 2020 campaign for Labour leader, which Starmer won.
 During this time McSweeney set up the Center for Countering Digital Hate, initially designed to target online antisemitism.

 McSweeney fundraised for Labour Together during his role as company secretary, though stopped reporting the large majority of donations the group received from December 2017 onward, eventually failing to report more than £730,000 in funds within the 30 days required by law during his tenure.
 The undeclared donations as well as additional incorrect information declared by McSweeney were investigated by the Electoral Commission; Labour Together received a fine of £14,250 for over 20 breaches of electoral law in September 2021, which a spokesman for the Commission stated was "towards the high end of [the] scale".

-Labour Party offices
+In February 2026, it was reported that Labour Together paid the PR firm APCO Worldwide to spy on journalists critical of Starmer.
+These included reporters from The Sunday Times, The Guardian and Declassified UK.
+This had also previously been detailed in Paul Holden's book The Fraud.
+As part of Labour Together's strategy to diminish the influence of the left, he had also worked to prevent the newly founded left-wing news website The Canary from growing in popularity among Labour members, while building a close link between the mainstream centre-left newspaper The Guardian and Labour Together.